Wardat

 Wardat is a 1981 Hindi-language spy thriller film.
-The film is the sequel to Surakshaa.The film was a hit and 16 th highest grossing Bollywood film of 1981.
+The film is the sequel to Surakshaa.
+According to Bollywood Hungama, the film "bombed".

 Plot

 Large locusts attack the farmers and farmlands resulting in hefty damages.
 The Indian Government suspects that this is the work of some terrorists and assign this case to their best agent Gun-master G-9 alias Gopinath, who takes charge and begins the investigation, that will lead him to the dark secret world of underground scientists who are quite capable of harnessing nature to make their ends meet.